What type of business is this?

 We buy materials from the Chicagoland and vicinity areas to support local business as much as possible.
 When material is not available, we may buy from neighboring states throughout the US.

 Do you only work at your shop or do you also provide outcall services?

 Most of our fabricated and repaired items are created at our facility.
 However, we do come out and do large repairs or installations at manufacturing and processing companies when the item or project can't be brought in. **Note that an additional charge may be added for emergency calls.

 Please click the "Contact Us" button to provide us with your personal information as well as the best description of the product that you'd like fabricated, repaired or replaced and we will get back to you as soon as possible.

 Can I bring an item in to have it repaired?

 Please give us a call ahead of coming in to make sure that our head welder will be at the shop in order to give you a quick free consultation.
 This way we may let you know whether your item can be repaired depending on the type of metal and current condition.
 You may find our number at the top of this page.

 Why do you require a deposit?

-Due to the customized nature of our products, we request a minimum of 50% or more (depending on the nature of the project) to be paid prior to begin fabrication.
+Due to the customized nature of our products, we request a minimum of 50% or more (depending on the project) to be paid prior to begin fabrication.
 The materials we purchase are specific to each job, and we can't return them after being purchased.

 How soon can I have my item completed?